 The University formally solicits crime report information from appropriate external agencies for the Ft.
 Wayne Campus to include: Parkview Health Police Dept., Ft.
-Wayne City Police Dept., Allen County Sheriff's Dept. and Indiana State Police as well as the Indiana State Excise Police.
+Wayne City Police Dept., Allen County Sheriff's Dept., Indiana State Police as well as the Indiana State Excise Police.
 The Director of University Safety contacts local law enforcement throughout the year to obtain timely updates that may assist in campus investigations and prevention programming.

-CAMPUS SECURITY AUTHORITIES (CSAS)
+CAMPUS SECURITY AUTHORITIES (CSAs)

 CSAs as defined by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are required to immediately report any information related to potential criminal activity to University Safety.
 Campus Security Authorities include, but are not limited to, Manchester University employees with significant responsibility for students or campus activities.
-The University Safety Office surveys University Security Authorities at least once a year, to collect unreported data.
+The University Safety Office surveys University Security Authorities at least once a year, to collect unreported data via training.
 The Director of University Safety has created an online form for all CSAs to use via the Manchester University website via ChetNet>Forms>Clery Incident Report links and provides training during all new employee orientations.
+All CSAs are required to complete annual training as well.